wwcs2026/wwcs2026.github.io/projects.md

 ## Capturing Emergence with NCA
-by Alfredo de Bellis, Darja Cvetković, Akanksha Gupta, Max Sina Knicker, Elias Najarro, Rasha Shanaz Nissar Mohamed, and Eider Pérez-Ordoyo Bellido.
+by Alfredo de Bellis, Darja Cvetković, Akanksha Gupta, Max Sina Knicker, Elias Najarro, Rasha Shanaz, and Eider Pérez-Ordoyo Bellido.

 **Abstract:**
 Can neural cellular automata (NCA) learn the underlying dynamics of the system?
 We trained and tested NCA models on [game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) and Paris population data.